 Fun for Families

 The Champs de Mars history wasn't always so peaceful.
-In fact the name means "Field of Mars" afte Mars the god of war.
+In fact the name means "Field of Mars" after Mars, the Roman god of war.

 During the French Revolution, in July 1791, the National Assembly issued a decree that Louis XVI would remain king as a constitutional monarch.
 But the leaders of the Republican Party demanded he be removed.
-A growd gathered on the Champs de Mars to sign the peition to remove the King.
+A crowd gathered on the Champs de Mars to sign the petition to remove the King.
 The Marquis de Lafayette and National Guard peaceably marched on the crowd and dispersed them.
-However, a larger crowd led by Danton began to form and became more threatening.
-Lafayette tried again to disperse the crowd but stones started to be thrown.
-After warning shots didn't work, the Guard opened fire on the crowd.
-Estimates of those killed range from ten to fifty, and this became known as the Champs de Mars Massacre, or the Fusillade du Champs de Mars.
+However, a larger crowd led by Danton began to form and grew increasingly threatening.
+Lafayette tried again to disperse the crowd, who responded by throwing stones.
+After warning shots proved ineffective, the National Guard opened fire on the crowd.
+Estimates of those killed range from ten to fifty, and this tragic event became known as the Champs de Mars Massacre, or the Fusillade du Champs de Mars.
 This was the same Lafayette who aided the American revolutions in 1776 and descendants of his family own the Hermitage apartment rental located right in these gardens!

 A lot of visitors enjoy exploring Champ de Mars after touring the Eiffel Tower.
 Lines to enter the tower are long (especially in the summer!) and your time in Paris in precious.
 Save time with a Skip-the-Line Eiffel Tower Tour, which covers all the highlights of the famous landmark in about two hours, leaving you plenty of time to explore Champ de Mars afterwards.